Boliviana de Aviación: Background and early years

 Boliviana de Aviación (BoA), was founded on 24 October 2007 by the Bolivian government under president Evo Morales, who signed Supreme Decree 29318 into law, establishing the new airline as a strategic state-owned enterprise with the purpose of sustaining the Bolivian air travel market, which had been left exposed during the downturn of Lloyd Aéreo Boliviano (LAB), the country's former flag carrier.
+The new airline would be under the supervision of the Ministry of Public Works, Services, and Housing.

 Proposals from the Bolivian government to establish a new airline quickly became concrete in 2006 when LAB suspended much of its air routes due to financial difficulties and years of mismanagement.
 LAB had accumulated losses since 1995, at the time of its partial acquisition by Brazilian airline VASP.
-Its debts approached $180 million dollars and in 2012, it formally ceased operations after 87 years of service.
+Its debts approached $180 million and in 2012, it formally ceased operations after 87 years of service.
 At the time of its demise, Lloyd Aéreo Boliviano was the second oldest airline in South America after Avianca.

 On 29 March 2009, Boliviana de Aviación launched its first scheduled flight between the cities of La Paz, Cochabamba and Santa Cruz de la Sierra using one of the two Boeing 737-300 it acquired that same year.
 In 2012, BoA became the main airline in the country after the bankruptcy of AeroSur, Bolivia's second largest carrier.